 5. All parties to these Regulation 21-U proceedings shall bear their own attorneys’ fees and costs unless the arbitrator makes a specific finding that a party brought an action solely to harass or cause expense to the other party, in which case reasonable attorneys’ fees and costs may be awarded.

 6. Nothing in this Regulation 21-U shall abridge a party’s right to pursue any remedies available under Section 9 of the USOPC Bylaws.
+Accordingly, USATF will submit to binding arbitration in any controversy involving the opportunity of any amateur athlete, coach, trainer, manager, administrator, or official to participate in amateur athletic competition upon the demand of the USOPC or any aggrieved amateur athlete, coach, trainer, manager, administrator, or official using an established major national provider of arbitration and mediation services based in the U.S. and designated by the USOPC with the concurrence of the USOPC AAC and the National Governing Bodies’ Council, as required by 220522(4)(B) of the Ted Stevens Olympic and Amateur Sports Act.

+V. Office of the Athlete Ombuds: Athletes involved in the grievance process may contact the Office of the Athlete Ombuds at ombuds@usaathlete.org or 719-866-5000 to assist with any questions, disputes, complaints, and concerns.

 REGULATION 22